ConnectivityFoundry/AwaLWM2M/CONTRIBUTING.md

 and create branches for each new pull request.
 This prevents merge conflicts with the upstream master branch, and allows you to make changes to your pull request if required.

-To create a new branch
+To create a new branch:

 ```
 $ git checkout master -b dev-branch1 --track
 ```

-*NOTE: the branch name here is important, it will show up in the git history, so it is recommended to use something meaningful.*
+*Note: the branch name here is important, it will show up in the git history, so it is recommended to use something meaningful or suitably general.*

 Once you have created your branch make any changes you desire, then commit them to your new branch.